mdforhadcse/working_with_JSON_data-facility-search-solutions/README.md

-# Working With JSON File (facility search solutions)
+# Search and extract data from JSON data sources ( A example of facility search solutions)
-A collection of three different approaches to search and display facility data from a JSON file.
-Solutions include Jupyter Notebook, Flask, and ipywidgets with IPython.display.
+A collection of three different approaches to search, extract and visualize data ex.facility data from JSON data sources ex.a JSON file.
+Solutions include simple Jupyter Notebook, Flask, and ipywidgets with IPython.display.

-This repository contains three different solutions for searching and displaying facility data from a `facilities.json` file.
-Each approach offers a unique method for interacting with the data, ranging from simple terminal-based solutions to more advanced interactive user interfaces.
+This repository contains three different solutions for searching, extracting and visualizing data ex.facility data from JSON data sources ex.`facilities.json` file.
+Each approach offers a unique method for interacting with the data, ranging from simple terminal-based solutions to more advanced interactive user interfaces using Flask and IPython.display.

 ## Table of Contents